I'm Honey!

 I thought the “Saga of the Christmas Trees” had been put to rest following our success with the Hanukkah party the year prior.
 I was mistaken, however, because the next year…

 As December came around, at first nothing appeared lit up or out of the ordinary in our home that season.
 That is until one night when I went upstairs to tuck my daughter into bed and kiss her good night.
-To my surprise there was a tiny, live Christmas tree on her nightstand, all lit up and aglow with lights flickering on and off.
+To my surprise there was a small fir tree, a tiny, live Christmas tree on her nightstand, all lit up and aglow with lights flickering on and off, decorated with pretty toys that added a joyful, festive touch.

 Thinking, “Here we go again!”
 I smiled inwardly as I sat down on the edge of her bed.
 My daughter looked up at me with her huge, green eyes and said, “I am proud of my heritage, Mom.
 I am proud of who I am.
 I just love how happy everyone is during the holidays and I also love my little, live tree with its flickering lights.”